leemunroe/htmlemail/README.md

 Option one is to use the templates that are already inlined, and continue to write any new styles inline.
 But as mentioned these are harder to work with as it is harder to maintain your styles.

 Option two is to use an inline CSS tool.
-Copy and paste your email into an inliner and it will inline the CSS for you.
-I like using [Premailer](http://premailer.dialect.ca/).
-Putsmail, Zurb, Campaign Monitor and Mailchimp all have good inliner tools.
+Copy and paste your email into our [CSS inliner](http://htmlemail.io/inline) and it will inline the CSS for you.

 Option three, you can rely on your ESP (email service provider) to do the work for you.
 For example, you can set Mailchimp to automatically inline CSS for you before sending your campaign.